News

 2. Final Output Delivery: Finally, the detokenized text is packaged into the format required for user interaction, and it is then sent back as the model’s comprehensive response to the initial user query.

-See also How to use your own data with ChatGPT
+See also Learn to code with ChatGPT Continue AI Copilot

 Understanding the mechanics behind ChatGPT’s responses provides insights into its capabilities and limitations.
 While the model is powerful and versatile, it operates under certain constraints such as token limits and computational resources.
 Nonetheless, the intricate architecture and algorithms behind it make it a robust tool for a wide array of natural language understanding and generation tasks.